I Feel Like I Never Recovered from That Flare

-There are times where things get worse before they get better, or a flare pops up and seemingly undoes progress.
+There are times when things get worse before they get better, or a flare pops up and seemingly undoes progress.
 While it's disappointing, I feel more positive by reminding myself progress is not linear.
-A setback isn't always going to put you back at square one (though it's so hard when it does).
+A setback will not always put you back at square one (though it's so hard when it does).

-It's too easy to focus on not being 100%, even when 75% is still pretty darn good.
-I've come far since my flare, and even if I'm not quite where I was before, I've come close.
+It's too easy to focus on not being 100%, even when 75% is still good.
+I've come far since my flare, and I've come close, even if I'm not quite where I was before.

 Have you ever gotten a second opinion from a different doctor about your PsA?